daanney/profanity-check-app/README.md

  5. Select AWS CodeBuild as build provider, select a build project (or create new)
  6. Select AWS Elastic Beanstalk as deploy provider and select the previously created Elastic Beanstalk application

+## Additional notes
+- **Upload Size Limit:** The maximum upload size is not only dependent on the properties files mentioned in the spring config, but also from the webserver configuration.
+- **Upload Of Larger Files:** An upload of very large files could potentially be realized via a stream/chunk based approach, where the file is sent in parts instead of all in one request.
+The backend then should be able to receive and recognize those parts to write the complete file.

 ##
 > Written with [StackEdit](https://stackedit.io/).